sweirich/lambda-calculus/README.md

-This repository contains a formalization of part of Chapter 3 of H.P.
-Barendregt, "The Lambda Calculus, Its Syntax and Semantics".
+This repository contains a formalization of a "Graph Model" denotational semantics
+for the untyped lambda calculus.

 The main result shown here is a proof of the Church-Rosser theorem for the untyped lambda calculus, that Barendregt attributes to Tait and Martin-Lof.